bazel-contrib/vscode-bazel/README.md

 debugger, allowing you to halt the current build.
 The Bazel server, however, will continue running.

+## Using the LSP (Experimental)

+This extension can use [Facebook's starlark project](https://github.com/facebookexperimental/starlark-rust) as a language server.

+1. Install the LSP using cargo: `cargo install starlark_bin`
+2. Enable the LSP extension by setting `bazel.lsp.enabled` to `true`.

 ## Contributing

 If you would like to contribute to the Bazel Visual Studio extension, please